shumingch/gnome-email-notifications/README.md

 1. Install gnome-shell version 3.22 or later.

-2. Sign in with your Google account in Gnome Online Accounts settings.
+2. Sign in with your Google and/or Microsoft account in Gnome Online Accounts settings.

 3. Either install from https://extensions.gnome.org/extension/1230/gmail-message-tray/
 OR